 - Do we have a competitive advantage across any area of our operations?

 - What is our optimal last-mile delivery strategy and do we have the right partners?

 - How do we reduce complexity and increase productivity?

 Grocery retail is indeed hard and it’s only going to get harder.
 However, the steps outlined in this blog can be utilized by executives to begin the process of making their companies more capable of attracting and retaining customers.
 By far, the most important hurdle that must be cleared is understanding and identifying the optimal digital strategy.
 Most grocery retailers have become proficient at running their stores.
 However, digital remains a challenge yet to be solved.

-Read my first blog in this series.
+Read my first blog in this series to better understand the key to unlocking greater grocery eCommerce ROI.
 In the next, we dive into the fascinating topic of “Finite and Infinite” games and the mistakes made by grocery executives who believe business is a competition that can be won.